intel/pailliercryptolib/README.md

 # Intel Paillier Cryptosystem Library
-Intel Paillier Cryptosystem Library is an open-source library which provides accelerated performance of a partial homomorphic encryption (HE), named Paillier cryptosystem, by utilizing Intel® [Integrated Performance Primitives Cryptography](https://github.com/intel/ipp-crypto) technologies on Intel CPUs supporting the AVX512IFMA instructions.
+Intel Paillier Cryptosystem Library is an open-source library which provides accelerated performance of a partial homomorphic encryption (HE), named Paillier cryptosystem, by utilizing Intel® [Integrated Performance Primitives Cryptography](https://github.com/intel/ipp-crypto) technologies on Intel CPUs supporting the AVX512IFMA instructions and Intel® [Quickassist Technology](https://01.org/intel-quickassist-technology).
 The library is written in modern standard C++ and provides the essential API for the Paillier cryptosystem scheme.
 Intel Paillier Cryptosystem Library is certified for ISO compliance.

 ## Contents
 - [Intel Paillier Cryptosystem Library](#intel-paillier-cryptosystem-library)